spongioblast/OutlookAttachmentExtractor/README.md

 # Outlook Attachment Extractor
-Add-in to save outlook attachments of new mail automatically to a local folder
+Outlook Add-in to save outlook attachments of new mail automatically to a local folder